Source-Set-564/SlidingButton/README.md

         setContentView(R.layout.activity_main)

-        //access view using synthetic, do your own style to access the view :) slidingButton.setOnStatusChangeListener { active ->
+        //access view using synthetic, do your own style to access the view :) slidingButton.setOnStateChangeListener { active ->
-	    //or using `object : SlidingButton.OnStatusChangeListener` instead of lambda
+	    //or using `object : SlidingButton.OnStateChangeListener` instead of lambda

 	    //do what you wanna to do
         }